torrobinson/datatables-contextual-actions/README.md

     // Then set up some action options var actionOptions = {}; // refer to the configuration section above

-    // And initialize our plugin
-    myTable.contextualActions(actionOptions,dataTablesOptions);
+    // And initialize our plugin.
+Since we recreate the table internally, return the modified table as part of initialization. myTable = myTable.contextualActions(actionOptions,dataTablesOptions);
 });
 ```